mariodavid/spring-batch-launcher-api/README.md

     - **app-http-greeting-local**: HTTP server that executes the Greeting Job locally.
     - **app-http-kubernetes**: HTTP API server that forwards job execution to Kubernetes.
     - **app-http-proxy**: API Gateway that forwards job execution requests to registered HTTP worker services.
-    - **job-app-shell-greeting-local**: Spring Boot application that executes the Greeting Job as an `ApplicationRunner`, used as a worker job in the Kubernetes example.
+    - **app-shell-greeting-local**: Spring Boot application that executes the Greeting Job as an `ApplicationRunner`, used as a worker job in the Kubernetes example.